Mirko Cro Cop: Background

-Filipović was born on 10 September 1974 in Vinkovci in eastern Croatia, then part of the Socialist Federal Republic Yugoslavia.
+Filipović was born on 10 September 1974 in Vinkovci in eastern Croatia, then part of the Socialist Federal Republic of Yugoslavia.
 He was raised in a working-class family with his sister, who is three years his senior.
 Mirko grew up training in track and field, namely the shorter distance events (100m, 200m, and 400m dashes).
 After seeing Jean-Claude Van Damme's performance in the film Bloodsport, he began training in his parents' garage with his father's boxing equipment and weights.
 His father, who worked as an electrician for a railway company, fashioned his son a crude but effective punching bag filled with sand and cotton, and would bring home track scraps for Mirko to use for weight training.
 Filipović began formal training in taekwondo at the age of 7 and later studied karate.

 Filipović's father died in 1994 when Mirko was 19 years old and after Filipović had joined the Croatian Army as a radio telegraphist the year before.
 After writing a request to the commander of his military base to train with the Croatian national kickboxing team, his request was approved.
 The colonel told Filipović: I don't think you will be a special soldier, but I believe you will be a good fighter one day.
 So you don't have to learn [with the radio telegraphists].
 I release you and I want you to train twice a day.
 And I want you to make your country and your homeland proud one day.
 Filipović described this as one of the best days of his life.
 After this, he embarked on a career in professional kickboxing.